-“You see the bullet hole,” he held me and dragged me towards the body and, black soot lightly rubbed against my white shirtsleeves.
+“You see the bullet hole,” he held me and dragged me towards the body, walking like a man whose legs don’t their master, his hand gripped my shoulders, tight, and black soot lightly rubbed against my white shirtsleeves.

 “The angle of the shot.
 If Watson had held it up, being right handed it would have angled right above his right brow.
 The same effect would be there if the killer were left handed.
 No matter how straight they aim, the force of a shot gun would invariably shift the gun point slightly opposite to their dominant hand.”
 He demonstrated that with, an empty bottle of Jack Daniels, that magically appeared from his left pocket.

-“Why don’t you let me decide that Mr. Holmes?
-Now tell me what else have you got.”
+“Why don’t you let me decide that, Mr. Holmes?
+Now tell me, what else have you got.”
+I said.

 “Well, do you see these depressions on the carpet.
 Just a foot away from dear Watsons body.
 Well looks like this is where our killer stood and shot my friend.”
 He said.
 I bent over the carpet, and ran my hand across the depressions, one deeper than the other.